the-Hull/code_portfolio/README.md

 ### Data processing, statisitical modelling and visualization

 * **Processing, modelling and visualizing hydrological data in R**:
 This interactive document is an example of a reproducible analyses in `R`, using web APIs to obtain data, reading in non-standard tables with custom functions, reshaping and applying statistical models to infer best predictors of extreme river flows across catchments in the UK.
-The analyses relies heavily on the `tidverse`, especially `purrr` for mapping custom (nested) functions to list-columns.
+The analyses relies heavily on the `tidyverse`, especially `purrr` for mapping custom (nested) functions to list-columns.
 **links**: [Document](https://aglhurley.rbind.io/ext_post/01_rhydro_aglhurley_proc-mod-viz) // [Rmarkdown (raw)](https://github.com/the-Hull/rHydro_2018/blob/master/presentation/01_rHydro_AGLHurley_proc-mod-viz.Rmd) - [![DOI](https://zenodo.org/badge/123999066.svg)](https://zenodo.org/badge/latestdoi/123999066)